kwabenasapong/openpldoc/manual/source/songs.rst

 Converting from OpenSong, you will need to locate your songs database.
 In the later versions of OpenSong you are asked to define the location of this.
 The songs will be located in a folder named :guilabel:`Songs`.
-This folder will contain files with all your songs in them, without a file extension. (file.xxx).
+This folder will contain files with all your songs in them, without a file extension (file.xxx).
 When you have located this folder you will need to select the songs from the folder.